ailisc97/Milestone_project_four/README.md

 ### Run Locally
-**Note: The project will not run locally with database connections unless the user sets up an [env.py](https://pypi.org/project/env.py/) file configuring IP, PORT, MONGO_URI, MONGO_DBNAME and SECRET_KEY.
+**Note: The project will not run locally with database connections unless the user sets up an [env.py](https://pypi.org/project/env.py/) file configuring IP, PORT, HEROKU_URI, MONGO_DBNAME and SECRET_KEY.
 You must have the connection details in order to do this.
 These details are private and not disclosed in this repository for security purposes.**
 1. On the GitHub [Repository:](https://github.com/ailisc97/Project_Milestone_3)
 1. Click on the download code button, you will get options to clone the GitHub Repository or Download the Zip file.